ansxnlee/webProxy/README.md

 This program is a "simple" TCP server on localhost:8888 that receives HTTP requests sent from browser clients.

+# usage

+### `python3 webProxy.py [positive integer]`

+When the servers up, open your favourite web browser (your fav is google chrome) and go onto some HTTP site through localhost 8888

+Ex. one of my professor's homepages

+### `localhost:8888/www.cs.toronto.edu/~ylzhang/`

+Fun tip: Open chrome's dev tools (F12) and go on the 'Network' tab to see the server do work its magic.

 # Misc Notes
 code for forwarding HTTP requests and responses based on: https://pymotw.com/3/socket/tcp.html